Publications

 substitutes or growth factors.
 This considerably facilitates the transition to 3D.

-Most importantly, cells growing this way mirror cells growing
+Most importantly, cells growing this way mirror cells growing in vivo and are thus

 valuable for biomedical research.